Choosing a software-as-a-service (SaaS) enterprise ecommerce platform may be one of the best decisions your company makes this year.

 "SaaS reduces or even eliminates the high upfront costs that firms spend on hardware and licenses in on-premise projects.
 SaaS reduces customization costs in favor of lighter-weight, point-and-click configuration and 'best practices' built into the applications," wrote Liz Herbert and Shaheen Parks in a May 2016 Forrester report, "The ROI of SaaS."

 Herbert and Parks also said that SaaS tended to reduce the cost of adoption, make adoption faster, and provided for better adoption.
-In short, SaaS solutions often help your business get more for its money.
+In short, SaaS solutions often help your business get more for its money, and to help there are many tools available to help companies optimize their SaaS spend.